puckdoug/zpdatafetch/README.md

 - Primes: fetch primes from one or more races using event id
 - Result: fetch results from one or more races (finish, points) using event id
 - Signup: fetch signups for a particular event by event id
+- Sprints: fetch sprints from one or more races using event id
 - Team: fetch team data by team id

 ## Zwiftracing Data (zrdata)